EliAndrewC/l7r/setting/budgets.md

 | **Actual-domain multiplier** | **~284** | Quantities that exist exactly once per daimyo: capital cities, Imperial Magistrate main offices (one per the Emerald Charter), daimyo discretionary cuts, total working samurai pool per domain (~3,000 each), domain-level tax throughput, domain-level kick-up aggregations |
 | **Median-size-equivalent (ME) multiplier** | **~400** | Sub-unit counts and geographic distributions that scale with land area: provincial cities (× 6 per ME = ~2,400), towns (× 36 per ME = ~14,400), villages (× 216 per ME = ~86,400), hamlets (× 1,296 per ME = ~518,400), counties (× 36 per ME = ~14,400), waystations (~12.5 per ME = ~5,000), Imperial road mileage (~125 per ME = ~50,000 miles), and Yasuki Taka tariff collection points (one per provincial city + one per capital, ~2,684 Empire-wide) |

+A **median-size-equivalent (ME)** is one median domain's worth of the Empire: **~1/400th of both the Empire's land area and its population** (the Empire is ~1.5 million square miles and ~100 million inhabitants; ÷ 400 gives the median domain's ~3,750 square miles and ~250,000 people).
+Land and population both divide into ~400 MEs because a median domain holds ~1/400 of each - they are two measures of the same "median domain unit," not two different units (see [`l7r.md` - The Median Domain](l7r.md#the-median-domain)).

 The reason there are two multipliers is a structural feature of the Empire's geography and political organization.
 Each Great Clan and family carves up its territory into ~284 administrative domains headed by daimyo.
-These domains vary substantially in size: the smallest (frontier vassal-house holdings, lean Phoenix mountain territories) are well under 1 ME of land; the largest (clan capitals, major family seats, Yasuki coastal trade hubs) can be 5-10 MEs or more.
-The average actual domain has **~1.41 MEs of land** (Empire total area ÷ 284 = 1.41 ME per actual), but each domain still has exactly **1 capital city** and **1 IM main office**.
+These domains vary substantially in size: the smallest (frontier vassal-house holdings, lean Phoenix mountain territories) are well under 1 ME; the largest (clan capitals, major family seats, Yasuki coastal trade hubs) can be 5-10 MEs or more.
+The average actual domain is therefore **~1.41 MEs** (Empire total ÷ 284 = 1.41 ME per actual, in either land or population), but each domain still has exactly **1 capital city** and **1 IM main office**.
 So per-actual-domain counts for whole-domain quantities do not match per-ME counts for sub-units.

 The numerical ratio between the two multipliers is exactly **400 / 284 = 1.41 ME per actual median domain**, which is the same as saying the average actual domain has 1.41 MEs of land area.